Call or Text Us Now! 845 244 4888

 That’s not true.
 Indeed, there are a million things that you can do for video edits, but less is more.

-Another video editing tip you should consider doing to make your online video much simpler yet elegant is using graphics on your titles.
+Another video editing tip to consider for making your online video simpler yet elegant is using graphics in your titles.

 Use Simple Graphics On Your Titles

-Your video title is what your viewers see when they find your video for the first time.
-And adding it to your video gives the viewers more context.
+Your video title is what your viewers see when they first find your video, and adding it to your video provides viewers with more context.

-Consider also including simple graphics or animation to make your title more appealing.
-That way, you can encourage more and more viewers to click on your video.
+Consider also including simple graphics or animation to make your title more appealing to encourage more viewers to click on your video.

 Use B-Rolls When Shooting Your Footage

-Incorporating a B-roll into your videos allows you to improve the production value and gives it a professional polish.
+Incorporating B-roll into your videos allows you to enhance the production value and give it a professional polish.

-B-roll footage is the secondary video footage shot outside of the main ones (A-roll).
-It’s used for enhancing the A-roll footage- to bolster the story and create more cinematic scenes.
+B-roll footage is the secondary video footage shot outside of the main footage (A-roll).

 Also, throwing in some B-roll is such an excellent video editing technique for cutting out the unwanted bits you have from the A-roll.

-At its heart, video is a combination of pictures (moving images) and audio (music and sound effects).
-Those two elements should balance each other out.
+At its heart, video is a combination of pictures (moving images) and audio (music and sound effects), which should balance each other out.

 Leveling Background Music